vietanhle0101/vietanhle0101.github.io/_pages/about.md

 * June 2025: I have defended my Ph.D. dissertation on <em>"Mixed-Traffic Control and Coordination: Optimization and Learning-Based Approaches"</em>.

 * June 2025: My joint article with Dr. Andreas Malikopoulos, <em>"Controller Adaptation via Learning Solutions of Contextual Bayesian Optimization"</em> [[paper]](https://ieeexplore.ieee.org/document/11068150), has been accepted for publication in the IEEE Robotics and Automation Letters.

+* May 2025: I gave a talk entitled <em>"Towards Real-time Cooperative Trajectory Planning for Connected and Automated Vehicles in Mixed Traffic"</em> at the RGSO-CARS Seminar at the University of Delaware.

 * November 2024: My joint article with Dr. Andreas Malikopoulos, <em>"Distributed Optimization for Traffic Light Control and Connected Automated Vehicle Coordination in Mixed-Traffic Intersections"</em> [[paper]](https://ieeexplore.ieee.org/document/10778260), has been accepted for publication in the IEEE Control Systems Letters.